Spotlight on apprenticeships

 Molly Parmar - Health & Safety Technician

 Molly, who started with us in July 2022, heard about a career with us by chance via her mum who works for one of our supported employment partners Little Gate Farm.
-Little Gate had already approached our HR manager Mrs Jo Cloute to ask for her help at an interviewing training day, and during the day Jo happened to get talking with Daxa (Molly’s mum) who said that her daughter was just finishing her A levels and wanted to work in health and safety.
+Little Gate had already approached our Head of HR and Customer Service, Mrs Jo Cloute, to ask for her help at an interviewing training day, and during the day Jo happened to get talking with Daxa (Molly’s mum) who said that her daughter was just finishing her A levels and wanted to work in health and safety.
 Luckily, we had an opening, so we invited Molly for a interview and she was perfect for the position!

 Molly was delighted to pass her exams and finish her course in March 2024, SHE Apprenticeship Level 3 - Safety, Health and Environment Technician, plus gaining a Level 4 in Accident Investigation.
 Molly’s new title is Health & Safety Technician and we are very proud of her achievements!